Supreme Court considers giving police greater powers when pursuing suspects

 Complicating the case is that the state of California thinks the state court’s decision in favor of the police went too far, and declined to defend it.

-California deputy solicitor general Samuel T. Harbourt said the state believes the “hot pursuit” leeway should be applied on a case-by-case basis when suspected misdemeanors are involved.
+California Deputy Solicitor General Samuel T. Harbourt said the state believes the “hot pursuit” leeway should be applied on a case-by-case basis when suspected misdemeanors are involved.
 But he was swamped with questions about how an officer might make such differentiations.

 Former Supreme Court clerk and Detroit lawyer Amanda K. Rice was appointed by the justices to defend the California court’s decision.
-She said proceeding without a warrant should not depend on the severity of the alleged crime, but on the suspect’s actions.
+She said proceeding without a warrant should depend not on the severity of the alleged crime but on the suspect’s actions.

 “The hot pursuit exception justifies warrantless home entry in a narrow class of cases where a suspect tries to thwart a lawful public arrest by outracing an officer to a dwelling,” Rice said.
 The court should not impose a line “as wobbly as the one between felonies and misdemeanor,” she said.